-Prerequisite: Botany 200.

 The arrangement of structural elements within plant organs, with emphasis on cell and tissue types.

-562. (162.)
-Agricultural Botany (2) Field trips to be arranged.
-Prerequisite: Botany 200.
+562. Agricultural Botany (2)

+Field trips to be arranged.

 California crop plants, their general identification, cultural methods, and regional distribution.
-572. (172.)
-Palynology (3) | One lecture and six hours of laboratory.
-Principles and methods of pollen and spore diagnosis, with reference to use in taxonomy, paleontology, anthropology, and medicine.

-596. (196.)
-Selected Topics in Botany (2-3) Prerequisite: Consent of instructor.
+572. Palynology (3) I One lecture and six hours of laboratory.
+Principles and methods of pollen and spore diagnosis, with reference to use in taxonomy. paleontology, anthropology, and medicine.
+596. Selected Topics in Botany (2-3) Prerequisite: Consent of instructor.
 Selected topics in classical and modern botany.
 May be repeated with new content.
-Maximum credit six units with three units applicable on a master's degree.
-Zoology Courses 503.
-(103.)
+See class schedule for specific content.
+Maximum credit six units with three units applicable on a Zoology Courses 503.
 Embryology (4) I, II Two lectures and six hours of laboratory.
-Prerequisite: Zoology 200.

 Studies in comparative gametogenesis, morphogenesis, and reproductive physiology.
-506. (106.)
-Comparative Anatomy of the Vertebrates (4) I, II Two lectures and six hours of laboratory.
+506. Comparative Anatomy of the Vertebrates (4) I, II Two lectures and six hours of laboratory.
 Prerequisite: Zoology 200.

 Dissection, study and comparison of organ systems of representative vertebrates.

-508. (108.)
-Histology (4) I, II Two lectures and six hours of laboratory.
+508. Histology (4) I, II

+Two lectures and six hours of laboratory.

-Prerequisite: Zoology 200, Recommended: Microbiology 310 or Zoology 108.
+Prerequisite: Zoology 200.
+Recommended: Microbiology 310 or Zoology 108.
 Descriptive microscopic anatomy of cells, tissues and organs of mammals with special emphasis on humans.
-510. (112.)
-Marine Invertebrate Zoology (4) Two lectures and six hours of laboratory.
+510. Marine Invertebrate Zoology (4) Two lectures and six hours of laboratory.
+Prerequisites: Biology 411 and Zoology 450.

-Prereauisite: Biology 411.

 Ecology, morphology, behavior and physiology of marine invertebrates.
 Frequent field trips to local marine environments.
-515. (115.)
-Ichthyology (4) Two lectures and six hours of laboratory.
-Prerequisite: Zoology 200.
+515. Ichthyology (4) Two lectures and six hours of laboratory.

-Identification, systematics, evolution, structure, physiology, behavior and ecology of fishes.
-516. (116.)
-Herpetology (4) Two lectures and six hours of laboratory.
+Identification, systematics, evolution, structure, physiology, behavior and ecology of

+516. Herpetology (4)

+Two lectures and six hours of laboratory.

 Prerequisites: Zoology 200 and consent of instructor.
 The origin, evolution, distribution and systematics of amphibians and reptiles of the world.
-517. (117.)
-Ornithology (4) Two lectures, six hours of laboratory or field excursions, and a field project.
+517. Ornithology (4) Two lectures, six hours of laboratory or field excursions, and a field project.
 Prerequisites: Zoology 200 and consent of instructor.
 The study and identification of birds, especially those of the Pacific Coast and the San Diego region.
-518. (118.)
-Mammalogy (4) II Two lectures and six hours of laboratory.
+518. Mammalogy (4) II Two lectures and six hours of laboratory.
 Prerequisites: Zoology 200 and either Zoology 506 or consent of instructor.
 The evolution, systematics, distribution and ecology of mammals of the world.
-521. (121.)
-General Entomology (4) I, II Two lectures and six hours of laboratory.
-Prerequisite: Zoology 200.
+521. General Entomology (4) I, II Two lectures and six hours of laboratory.

 Structure, physiology, natural history and classification of insects.

-522. (122.)
-Special Topics in Entomology (3-4) Two lectures and three hours of laboratory.
-Prerequisite: Zoology 521.
+522. Special Topics in Entomology (3-4)

+Two lectures and three hours of laboratory.

 Treatment of some aspect of entomology, such as biological control, microbial control or forest entomology, not covered in regularly scheduled courses.
+See class schedule for specific content.
 Maximum credit nine units.
 Maximum credit six units applicable on a master's degree.
 Format of course to vary according to the nature of the selected topics.
 A. Lecture course.